 Along with positive retail sales growth, the possibility of an East and Gulf Coast ports strike, due to an ongoing stalemate between the International Longshoremen Association and the United States Maritime Alliance over a new labor contract was thwarted, when the sides agreed in September to a 90-day extension to hash out their differences and get a new contract in place.
 The NRF and other concerns had stated that should a strike occur it could have thrown a wrench in supply chain and logistics planning for retailers with holiday shopping season quickly approaching.

-As LM has reported, retail sales largely show slow and incremental growth, while continued growth is needed over a longer period, as consumer spending accounts for roughly 70 percent of U.S. economic activity.
+As previously reported, retail sales largely show slow and incremental growth, while continued growth is needed over a longer period, as consumer spending accounts for roughly 70 percent of U.S. economic activity.
 And while retail growth is relatively slow still, signals remain intact that the economy is showing some signs of recovery, with consumer confidence on the upswing to a large degree declines in gasoline prices over the last two months.

 The continuing trend of slight or flat sequential retail sales increases remains largely intact due to fairly even retail spending at a time when retailers remain cautious on the inventory planning side and postponing commitments until the until the economic outlook becomes clearer, while they are risking stock outages by having very lean inventories.

 Shippers and carriers at this month’s Council of Supply Chain Management Professionals Annual Conference in Atlanta said that retail-related volumes are for the most part following traditional seasonal patterns, with a caveat being that more products are being shipped earlier in the year, although October is still widely expected to be the peak month of the year for volumes like it usually is.